axeluhl/sailing-analytics/wiki/amazon-ec2.md

 REPLICATE_MASTER_QUEUE_PORT=
 </pre>

 After your instance has been started (and build and tests are through) it will be publicly reachable if you chose a port between 8090 and 8099.
-If you filled the SERVER_STARTUP_NOTIFY field then you will get an email once the server has been started.
+If you filled the BUILD_COMPLETE_NOTIFY field then you will get an email once the server has been started.

 ### Testing code on a server